py-lama/pylogs/README.md

 ## Contributing

-We welcome contributions to PyLogs.
+We welcome contributions to LogLama.
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to contribute.

 ## License